domantax/just-the-docs-template/index.md

 Dear Guests
 {: .fs-6 .fw-300 }
-Welcome to Rosa de los Vientos, we hope that you have a fantastic and memorable stay in our apartment and also here in the Isla Plana, Puerto de Mazarron area.
+Welcome to Rosa de los Vientos!
+We hope that your stay in our apartment will be fantastic and memorable.
+As well we wish you a very pleasant stay in Isla Plana, Puerto de Mazarron area.

-We hope that you find everything to your satisfaction, we have equipped this apartment to a high standard and we hope that you enjoy your stay and will want to return for another visit.
+This apartment is highly equipped with various devices and electrical appliances for your comfort.
+We hope that you will find it very satisfactory.

 {: .note }
 > TO CHANGE
 > If there is anything that you need during your stay, please not hesitate to contact our local agent Maura Dunne. +34 646 969 455.

-We have compiled this information both about the apartment and the local area for your information and further enjoyment of the Costa Calida.
-The Costa Calida has a lot to offer, it is all on your door step, just waiting to be explored.
+We have collected this information about the apartment and local area for your convenience and further enjoyment of Costa Calida.
+This area has a lot to offer and it is just waiting to be explored.
+Hopefully you will love Costa Calida as much as we do and decide to return for another stay.

 Hasta luego and enjoy the sunshine!